Support for anxiety

 Hearing about scary or upsetting things in the news can lead to feelings of anxiety.
 If you’re feeling concerned about something you’ve read, heard or watched, we’ve got some tips to help.

-We’re exposed to the news constantly – whether that’s on TV, on the radio or on social media.
+Being exposed to the news constantly can have a detrimental effect on mental health – whether that’s on TV, on the radio or on social media.
 It’s a good thing to feel connected to the world but hearing stories about war or terrorist attacks can also make you feel anxious or unsafe.
 The most important thing to remember is that it’s okay to feel like this.

 If you’re feeling overwhelmed by the stories you’re hearing, you can: